DiviSasiSai/Eduplus_Mobile_App/README.md

 <img src="https://github.com/user-attachments/assets/8e8876f9-2bd3-4993-8fa5-7df46904e509" width="300">

-## 🤝 Contributing

-We welcome contributions to Eduplus!
-If you're interested in contributing, please fork the repository and submit a pull request with your changes.

-## 📝 License

-Eduplus is licensed under the MIT License.

 ## 📬 Contact

-For more information or to report issues, please contact us at [your-email@example.com](mailto:your-email@example.com).
+For more information or to report issues, please contact us at [divisasisai@gmail.com](mailto:divisasisai@gmail.com).

 ## 💖 Thanks Message

 We hope you enjoy using Eduplus!
-This project was made possible by the contributions of many individuals.
+This project was made by the contributions of B1 Batch members.
-This is written by [readme.ai](https://readme-generator-phi.vercel.app/)